grame-cncm/faust/architecture/juce/README.md

 - `-disable-splash-screen` : to disable the JUCE splash screen (license is required).
 - `-jsynth` : to use JUCE polyphonic Synthesizer instead of Faust polyphonic code
 - `-llvm` : to use the LLVM compilation chain (OSX and Linux for now)
+- `-magic` : to generate a project using the [PluginGuiMagic GUI builder](https://foleysfinest.com/developer/pluginguimagic/)
 - `-help or -h` : shows the different options

 As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2juce**, like `-cn name` to give a name to the generated DSP class, or `-vec -lv 1 -lv 1` to compile in vector mode.etc.